-If it is, welcome to the site, and welcome to the select family of second-mothertongue Japanese speakers.
+If it is, welcome to the site, and welcome to the select family of second-mothertongue Japanese learners.
 Even if you only know a few words right now, if you have set your foot on the Way in earnest, you are one of us.

 On the other hand, if you want to cherry-pick and just take a few techniques that interest you, be our guest.
 If even one page helps you a little on your journey to learn Japanese online, we are happy.